 Candidates admitted to the Ed.D. program at Phase II and Phase III are only allowed to have one letter grade of C, regardless of their GPA.
 Courses at the Phase II and Phase III level cannot be repeated.
 Once a candidate has received a letter grade of C the Committee will place the candidate on Probation.
-If the candidate should receive an additional letter grade of C, they will be automatically be dismissed from the program.
+If the candidate receives an additional letter grade of C, the candidate will automatically be dismissed from the program.

-A letter grade of a D or an F will be grounds for automatic dismissal from the Doctoral program, regardless of the candidate's GPA.
+A letter grade of a D or an F are grounds for automatic dismissal from the Doctoral program, regardless of the candidate's GPA.
 Courses in the Doctoral Ed.D.
-Phase II: Introduction and Pre-Dissertation Phase and and Phase III: Research and Methods Phase cannot be repeated or taken a second time.
+Phase II: Introduction and Pre-Dissertation Phase and Phase III: Research and Methods Phase cannot be repeated or taken a second time.